Best YouTube TV VPN 2026: how to change YouTube TV location

 Best YouTube VPNs for 2026

 YouTube TV uses some of the toughest VPN detection in streaming, and most providers fail to bypass it.
 I started with my shortlist of the best VPNs available right now and tested each with YouTube TV.
-Only three VPNs reliably unblocked the service in HD across desktop, mobile, and Smart TV.
+In my case, 3 VPNs reliably unblocked the service in HD across desktop, mobile, and Smart TV.

 - NordVPN – best VPN for YouTube TV in 2026